 - Learn your legal rights as an injured maritime worker

-Of the 18 ports in the state of Texas, the Port of Houston is the biggest and busiest.
-It’s also one of the biggest and most important ports in the country and takes in and exports more cargo by ton than any other.
-The port is mostly dedicated to cargo and container shipping, but there is one cruise terminal here.
+The port is mainly dedicated to cargo and container shipping, but there is one cruise terminal here.
 The port spans 25 miles and leads all other ports in handling breakbulk cargo.

 Maritime Accidents in Houston